MatthewPierson/1033-OTA-Downgrader/README.md

 Please read this before doing ANYTHING
 -------------------------------------------

 Yes, this may not work out of the box for everyone.
 Please note, if you are experienced with compiling things and using package managers, this will be an easy fix.
 For everyone else, please post any issues on the issues page and I will try to resolve any issues that are present.
-But just note, I'll add support for every device and add info about needed dependencies outside this project.
 Also, please do not change a single thing unless you absolutely know what you're doing.
 Just let the script do its thing.

 Only supports the iPhone 5s (6,1 and 6,2), iPad Air (iPad4,1 iPad4,2 and iPad4,3) and iPad Mini 2 (iPad4,4 and iPad4,5).
 No iPad4,6 support ever because it doesn't have 10.3.3 OTA signed as it shipped with 7.1 not 7.0.